nickforddesign/vue-collections/README.md

 The Collection wrapper will also server as a control layer between the websocket server and the Vuex data store, when using websockets to subcribe to a collection of models.

+## Models

+Optionally, you may pass in a `vue-models` model class, which will transform the data in each of the models per the model's schema.

 ## Build Setup